SrnrZ/database_chat_app/README.md

 ### Sidebar Input

-1. Provide your OpenAI API Key
+1. Provide your OpenAI API Key.
-2. Drag and drop or browse your SQLite database (db) file
+2. Drag and drop or browse your SQLite database (db) file.
-3. Disconnect upload or clear chat if desired
+3. Disconnect upload or clear chat if desired.

 ### Main Chat Interface
 After upload, you are provided with the following function: